 5. Slip it in as an accent colour

-If bright yellow is a colour that sings to you, then there’s no reason why it can’t be in the bedroom; the key to toning down such a sunny burst of colour is by keeping it as an accent colour.
+If bright yellow is a colour that sings to you, there’s no reason why you can’t use it throughout your home as an accent colour.

 6. Mix in turmeric with neutrals in the bedroom